NIH BRAD Award

 - Developed customized Broader Impacts training for faculty (2018)

 3. Develop both in-person and virtual networks in order to stimulate greater collaboration with external communities and partners.

 - Developed and presented Banner grants module webinar for a peer school’s grants, finance, and enterprise systems teams, in collaboration with Business Office (2014)

 - Presented on professional development strategies at the SRA Delaware Valley Chapter Meeting (2015)

 - Published “Reorganizing Sponsored Research Operations at a Small Liberal Arts College” in SRA Catalyst newsletter (2016)

 - Facilitated discussion groups on BRAD and NIH at the Colleges of Liberal Arts Sponsored Programs (CLASP) conferences at Hamilton and Pomona Colleges, respectively (2015 & 2016)

 - Presented at the National Council of University Research Administrators (NCURA) Region II conference (2017)

 - Facilitated three PUI discussion groups at the National Council of University Research Administrators (NCURA) annual conference (2017)

-- Host of Colleges of Liberal Arts Sponsored Programs (CLASP) at Swarthmore College (2017)
+- Host of Colleges of Liberal Arts Sponsored Programs (CLASP) at Swarthmore College, including an NIH pre-conference and Certified Research Administrator review session (2017)